Skekdog/TT3-Docs/docs/Gamemodes/GamemodeDefinition.md

 ### MinimumPlayers

-`Type: number`
+`Type: number | () -> number`

 The minimum number of players before the round can begin.
+Can be a number or a function that returns a number - if a function, it will be called when the round loads.

 ### RequiredSlayVotes